bahelms/super_perfundo/posts/drafts/1-13_recursive-trie.md

 Once again, break the word into graphemes first.

-    defp search_graphemes(trie, [grapheme | rest]) do
+    defp search_graphemes(trie, [grapheme | rest]), do: search_graphemes(trie[grapheme], rest)
-      search_graphemes(trie[grapheme], rest)
-    end

     defp search_graphemes(trie, []) when trie == %{}, do: true
     defp search_graphemes(_, _), do: false

 Oh man, Elixir is slick.
 One line for each method thanks to function signature pattern matching.
-We take the first character and access its subtrie.
-Rinse and repeat for the rest of the characters in the word.
-If the full word matches then we'll end up with an empty map and empty list and return true all the way up the callstack (except we have no callstack because our tail calls are optimized! *sick*).
+We take the first grapheme and access its subtrie.
+Rinse and repeat for the rest of the graphemes in the word.
+If the full word matches, then we'll end up with an empty map and empty list and return true all the way up the callstack (except we have no callstack because our tail calls are optimized! *sick*).
 Otherwise, after the graphemes run out and the trie is not exhausted, we return false because it's not an exact match.
+And that's how you search a trie for our use case!

 ### Final Summation
 I was surpised how succinctly a trie can be constructed and searched when implemented with recursion.
+Don't be intimidated by the arcane data structures that FAANG companies expect you to know by heart.
+Some of them serve niche practical use cases, but at the end of the day, they are just neat ways to store values.